AtieDag/atiedag.github.io/_posts/2018-02-20-Web-scraping-Selenium Part 2.md

 layout: notebook
 title: "Web Scraping with Selenium Part 2"
 date: 2018-02-20
-excerpt: Second part is to make the code more clean and eassy to work with.
+excerpt: Second part is to make the code more clean and easy to work with.
 tags: Python Selenium
 ---